umhan35/react-native-search-bar/README.md

 ## Installation

-In your react native project, run `npm install react-native-search-bar --save`
+In your react native project, run `npm install react-native-search-bar --save` or `yarn add react-native-search-bar`

 To link this library, please follow the first two steps in the [Linking Libraries (iOS)](http://facebook.github.io/react-native/docs/linking-libraries-ios.html) guide on React Native website.
 The `.xcodeproj` file is in `node_modules/react-native-search-bar/`.
 In the end, you should have `RNSearchBar.xcodeproj` in the `Libaries` group on Xcode and `libRNSearchBar.a` in the `Link Binary With Libraries` section inside the `Build Phases` tab of your project target.